322 Art Building

 MFA Boston University

 Richard B. Doubleday is a graphic designer and educator with a specific interest in history.
-He is an associate professor in the College of Art & Design and held a Fulbright Fellowship where he was a Senior Scholar at Tsinghua University in Beijing, China.
-His research lies in charting and examining the dramatic change in modern graphic design that has flourished when China adopted a market-oriented economy in the aftermath of the Great Proletarian Cultural Revolution.
-Doubleday’s research reveal’s modern Chinese graphic design activities profound affect on the developing contemporary visual language of design in China in an aesthetic, cultural, and design historical context.
+He is an associate professor of graphic design in the College of Art & Design and held a Fulbright Fellowship where he was a Senior Scholar at Tsinghua University in Beijing, China.
+His research lies in charting and examining the dramatic change in contemporary graphic design that has flourished when China adopted a market-oriented economy in the aftermath of the Great Proletarian Cultural Revolution.
+Doubleday’s research reveal’s contemporary Chinese graphic design activities profound affect on the developing contemporary visual language of design in China in an aesthetic, economic, cultural, and design historical context.

 Doubleday is a contributing author of Dialectic, a scholarly journal of thought leadership, education and practice in the discipline of visual communication design (Ann Arbor, MI, USA: Michigan publishing, 2017), Graphic: 500 Designs that Matter (London, UK: Phaidon Press, 2017), and Ornament and Initial: Beauty of Graphic Design, 17-20th Century (Tokyo: PIE Books, 2014) The Phaidon Archive of Design (London, UK: Phaidon Press, 2012), Jan Tschichold, Master Typographer: His Life, Work and Legacy (London, UK: Thames and Hudson, 2008), and Typo-Graphics: Hideki Nakajima (Tokyo: Seibundo Shinkosha, 2008).
 He has been published extensively in leading graphic design journals and is currently researching and writing Design Science of Encyclopedia of China (Beijing: Encyclopedia of China Publishing House ECPH and Tsinghua University).
-Doubleday is currently pursuing a Doctorate of Design (DDes) in Cultural Preservation.
+At the present time, Doubleday is pursuing a Doctorate of Design (DDes) in Cultural Preservation.

 ART 4541 Special Topics in Graphic Design, Typography: Form and Meaning